Asthma in Children: 12 Questions to Ask Your Doctor

-What changes should I make at home to control my child’s asthma symptoms?
+- What changes should I make at home to control my child’s asthma symptoms?
 One of the best ways to control your child’s symptoms is to control her environment.
 By reducing exposure to items that trigger asthma symptoms, such as dust and mold, you can reduce them.
 Ask the doctor for tips on simple fixes at home.

-What asthma drugs will my child need and why?
+- What asthma drugs will my child need and why?
 If your child’s doctor recommends medicine, get the details.
 Why is your doctor choosing this particular drug to treat asthma in children?
 What are the side effects and risks?
 How is this asthma medicine used and how often will your child need to take it?
 Is it daily or only needed during flare-ups?
 A common concern among parents who hear that their child will need to take inhaled steroids to control his asthma is their effect on growth.
 The consensus among experts is that daily inhaled steroid use causes a small decrease in growth during the first year of treatment, but that this difference disappears in subsequent years.

-Is it safe for my child to play sports?
+- Is it safe for my child to play sports?
 In the old days, kids with asthma were told to sit on the sidelines.
-Today, sports are usually recommended for children with asthma because exercise and strengthen lung muscles and reduce asthma symptoms and long-term lung function.
+Today, sports are usually recommended for children with asthma, because exercise and strengthen lung muscles and reduce asthma symptoms and long-term lung function.
 Still, because some activities might be more likely to trigger asthma flare-ups, it’s best to first talk with a doctor about child’s sports activities.
 It is often helpful for a child with asthma to use an albuterol inhaler before practicing or competing.
 This can minimize the effect of exercise on asthma and is better than waiting for the coughing to start after the activity ends.

-While pets can add so much to a child’s life, many -- especially cats, dogs, and birds -- are common allergic triggers.
+While pets can add so much to a child’s life, many -- especially cats, dogs, and birds -- are common allergic triggers for some kids.
 Always consult your child’s doctor before getting a pet.
 Your doctor might suggest allergy testing or controlled exposure first.
 If you already have a pet at home, have an honest discussion with your doctor about the risks.